Deployment

 Azafea

 The easiest deployment method is also to use Docker.
+The image is published on Docker Hub and can be downloaded by running sudo docker pull docker.io/endlessm/azafea.

 $ git clone https://github.com/endlessm/azafea